madhumitha-gv/LLM-Style-Impersonation/README.md

 **Split:** 80% train (36 pairs), 20% test (9 pairs) per person.

-The style contrast between the two people is intentional — the style classifier confirms 88.9% separability, meaning their writing styles are clearly distinguishable.
+The style contrast between the two people is intentional — the style classifier confirms **88.9% separability**, meaning their writing styles are clearly distinguishable.

 ---

 ## Strategies Compared

-Six conditions tested, representing a progression from no context to increasingly targeted context:
+Seven conditions tested, representing a progression from no context to increasingly targeted context:

 | # | Strategy | Description |
 |---|---|---|